 There are no required texts for this course.
 However, students are strongly advised to own a style guide (for example: Turabian, Kate L. A Manual for Writers of Term Papers, Theses, and Dissertations.
 7th ed.
 Chicago: University of Chicago Press, 2007.)
-All readings will be provided in class, on OWL, and in a binder in the music library on 2-hour reserve.
+All readings will be provided on OWL for PDF download.